erinfox/talks/README.md

 On the side I keep busy with new side projects, reading all of Reese Witherspoon’s bookclub books, re-watching Frontend Master courses, and tweeting about all that on Twitter.
 >

+## Questions

-## Questions I'll Ask When Offered to Speak at your Event
+(What I'll ask you if you ask me to talk at your event.)

 - Is travel to and from the event provided?
 - Is lodging provided for the full length of the event?